danog/MadelineProto/docs/docs/EXCEPTIONS.md

 MadelineProto can throw lots of different exceptions.

+## List of exception types

+* \danog\MadelineProto\Exception - Default exception, thrown when a php error occures and in a lot of other cases

+* \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the mtproto API): **note** that the error message of this exception is localized in English, and may vary: to fetch the original API error message use `$e->rpc`.

+* \danog\MadelineProto\TL\Exception - Thrown on TL serialization/deserialization errors

+* \danog\MadelineProto\NothingInTheSocketException - Thrown if no data can be read from the TCP socket

+* \danog\MadelineProto\PTSException - Thrown if the PTS is unrecoverably corrupted

+* \danog\MadelineProto\SecurityException - Thrown on security problems (invalid params during generation of auth key or similar)

+* \danog\MadelineProto\TL\Conversion\Exception - Thrown if some param/object can't be converted to/from bot API/TD/TD-CLI format (this includes markdown/html parsing)

+## Pretty TL trace
 Every exception features a custom stack trace called `pretty TL trace`, that makes finding bugs **really** easy:

 ```